DAY 8: Movement is Medicine

 Day 8 Micro-Science: Adaptive Cellular Stress Response

-The mind always wants to go with the easiest option, but it turns out the body and mind do a lot better when things are so cushy.
-The adaptive cellular stress response shows that your system on a cellular level thrive when your body and mind have the right amount of stress to keep it strong.
+The mind always wants to go with the easiest option, but it turns out the body and mind do a lot better when things aren’t so cushy.
+The adaptive cellular stress response shows that your system on a cellular level thrives when your body and mind have the right amount of stress to keep it strong.
 Turns out your body and mind can actually have too much of a good thing and this is called chronic positive energy imbalance and happens when life becomes too easy.
 Such as what happens when our cavemen brains come in contact with too many calories and can’t resist what our brains crave.
 The adaptive cellular stress response then states that our bodies do better when things are a little tough, such as exercise, mental problem solving, and intermittent fasting.
 This is due our caveman genetic lineage that didn’t always have access to food, googling questions, and had to fight to stay alive everyday.
 Our bodies then developed an efficient system to meet these needs.
 This is why we need to challenge our bodies and minds on a daily basis to keep our minds sharp.

 FACT: 99% of people who start a marathon finish the marathon